krakend/krakend-documentation/endpoints/parameter-forwarding.md

 Read the [`/__debug/` endpoint](/docs/endpoints/debug-endpoint/) to understand how to test query string parameters.

 ## Headers forwarding
-KrakenD **does not send client headers to the backend by default**.
-Use `input_headers`.
+KrakenD **does not send client headers to the backend**, unless they are under the `input_headers` list.
+The list of headers sent by the client that you want to let pass to the backend must be written as an entry of the `input_headers` array (or there is an `"*"` entry).

-Declare the list of headers sent by the client that you want to let pass to the backend with the `input_headers` option.
+**A client request from a browser or a mobile client contains a lot of headers**, including cookies.
+Typical examples of the variety of headers that clients send are `Host`, `Connection`, `Content-Type`,`Accept`, `Cache-Control`, `Cookie`... and a long, long, etcetera.
+Remember that unless explicitly defined, KrakenD won't let them pass.
+This security policy will save you from a lot of trouble.

-A client request from a browser or a mobile client usually contains a lot of headers, including cookies.
-Typical examples of the variety of headers that clients send are `Host`, `Connection`, `Cache-Control`, `Cookie`... and a long, long, etcetera.
-The backend usually does not need any of this to return the content.
+### Default headers sent from KrakenD to Backends

-KrakenD passes only these essential headers to the backends:
+KrakenD will act as an independent client connecting to your backends and will send this headers with its own values:

 - `Accept-Encoding`
 - `Host`